 - Encourage others to follow and share your playlists: Encourage your existing fan base, friends, family and fellow featured artists to follow the playlist and share on their social media.
 This helps attract a wider audience to your playlists and also builds your credibility with Spotify.
 This vastly increases your chances of being featured on Spotify’s personalised playlists.

 - Create custom artwork: Having appealing, professional-looking artwork might seem small, but it significantly helps your playlist stand out and look credible.
-We’d recommend modelling your artwork off of Spotify’s artwork for their editorial playlists as this is an artwork design that music consumers already associate with professionalism and credibility.
-Playlist art can be created with Adobe Creative Cloud, which is a tool I thoroughly recommend all independent artists should be using for a variety of purposes.
+I’d recommend modelling your artwork off of Spotify’s artwork for their editorial playlists as this is an artwork design that music consumers already associate with professionalism and credibility.
+Check out Indie Panda’s weekly unsigned playlist for an example of such artwork.

 - Create new playlists and update your existing ones on a consistent basis: Not only does this allow you to constantly provide your fanbase with new content, but it also continues to strengthen your relationships with other independent artists and tap into as many other existing fanbases as possible.
 It also continues to provide data for Spotify’s algorithmic playlists.